Ficool

 Shen Han's chest tightened.
 "You're lying."

-She held it out.
+She held it out, placing the letter directly into Shen Han's hand.
 The handwriting struck him immediately.
-He recognised his father's strong, bold strokes.
+He recognized his father's strong, bold strokes.
 The words were sharp and treasonous, offering secret support to a foreign power in exchange for land and influence.

-Shen Han's fingers trembled.
-"This… this cannot be real."
+Shen Han's fingers trembled as he gripped the paper.
+"This… cannot be real."

-"I'm planning to keep my husband where he belongs," she said.
+"I'm planning to keep my husband where he belongs."
+She didn't blink when she said it.
 "By my side.
 You keep turning away, clinging to memories of her, that woman who is long gone.
 I'm tired of competing with a ghost."

-Shen Han's voice darkened.
+Shen Han's voice darkened at the implications.
 "If the Emperor ever saw this letter, both you and my family would be ruined."

 "Then you must make sure I never have a reason to show him."

-Rage burned beneath his ribs.
+Rage burned in his chest.
 "You would use my father to control me?"

-"You already belong to me," she murmured.
+"You already belong to me."
+She stepped close enough that he couldn't move without acknowledging her.
 "This just ensures you never forget it."

 Her expression faltered for the first time.
 "Love?
 I don't know.
 But I want you.
 Isn't that enough?"